FranzJonzn/Extention-of-Broadmark-thesis-project-/README.txt

-Detta är en modifierad version av "Broadmark A Testing Framework for Broad‐Phase Collision Detection Algorithms" vilket implementerades för Franz Jonzon exjobb.
-För mer detaljer om hur Broadmark fungerar se Broadmark_README.
+This is a modified version of the testing framework presented in “Broadmark A Testing Framework for Broad-Phase Collision Detection Algorithms” witch was implemented for Franz Jonzon thesis project.
+For more information about how Broadmark works se Broadmark_README.